On the Origin of Linearity and Unitarity in Quantum Theory: Deriving quantum dynamics

-One can tell a similar story in the case of mixed quantum theory. \begin{theorem} Every locally applicable transformation $\mathscr{L}:A \rightarrow A$ on mixed quantum can be written with $\mathscr{L}_{[-]}$ a quantum channel. \end{theorem} \begin{proof} Given in Appendix \ref{app:11}.
-The argument is a straightforward generalisation of the proof for Theorem \ref{thm:channel}. \end{proof} Consequently, there is a composition-preserving, one-to-one correspondence between the locally applicable transformations on mixed quantum theory and the quantum channels.
+Consequently, there is a composition-preserving, one-to-one correspondence between the locally applicable transformations on mixed quantum SM theory and the quantum channels (that is, an equivalence of categories).
 The postulate of local applicability is logically equivalent to the postulate of complete positivity and trace preservation for the transformations of mixed quantum theory.